JussAGeeVibe/The-Treasure-Map-to-Positive-Magic-At-Disney-Sentimental-NLP/README.md

  Disneyland NLP

 Sentiment Analysis:
 Sentiment analysis performed on reviews from three Disneyland parks.
-California, Paris, and Hong Kong. /n Analysis performed on each branch to highlight positive, negative, and neutral sentiments of the reviews.
+California, Paris, and Hong Kong. \n Analysis performed on each branch to highlight positive, negative, and neutral sentiments of the reviews.
 Analysis performed on each star rating (1-5) to highlight positive, negative, and neutral sentiments of the reviews.
 Frequency analysis to count the most popular words within all reviews segmented by sentiment and branch.